How to Install Python 3.14 on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install python3.14-nogil python3.14-gdbm-nogil

-Verify the free-threaded binary (installed as python3.14t) is available:
+The free-threaded binary installs as python3.14t.
+Verify it is available:

 python3.14t --version